GradienceTeam/themeswitcher/README.md

 - Vimix
 - Yaru

-Let me know if the theme you use works as well, or if it doesn't, I can try to make it work.
+Other themes with a dark variant might work as well, let me know if there is a specific theme you'd like supported!

 ## Graphical installation